 The unpredictable flow of shifting key centers can easily throw uninitiated players off balance, especially when jamming on unfamiliar tunes.
-Continue reading “Did the Key Change or What?”
+CLICK HERE TO WATCH THE VIDEO.

 Click the link below to read the script of this video.